-Determining the metallurgical condition of a damaged component can provide information on whether it needs repair or replacement, or if it is suitable for continued service in its current condition.
+Determining the metallurgical condition of a combustion turbine rotor can provide information on whether it needs repair or replacement, or if it is suitable for continued service in its current condition.

-A metallurgical assessment of components, combined with an understanding of the failure mechanisms of concern, can establish how much longer the component can provide reliable service.
+A metallurgical assessment of combustion turbine rotors, combined with an understanding of the failure mechanisms of concern, can establish how much longer the component can provide reliable service.
 This information allows you to plan refurbishment or replacement prior to unexpected catastrophic failure or other damage.

-Metallurgical condition assessment performed on components that sustain in-service degradation mechanisms can provide a benchmark as to the current condition and allow a more educated prediction of remaining useful life.
+Metallurgical condition assessments performed on components that sustain in-service degradation mechanisms can provide a benchmark as to the current condition and allow a more educated prediction of remaining useful life.

-Typical mechanisms of degradation are creep, oxidation, corrosion, or metallurgical changes.
+Typical mechanisms of degradation are creep, fatigue, oxidation, corrosion, or metallurgical changes.
 Any of these conditions can progress to cause catastrophic failure.
 A simple test can define the condition of the component and allow a planned approach to repair or replacement to avoid forced outages.

-- Make Informed Repair or Replacement Decisions - Understand Current Conditions of Equipment - Provide Guided/Informed Instructions for NDE Inspection
+- Make Informed Life Extension, Repair or Replacement Decisions

+- Understand Current Conditions of Equipment

+- Provide Guided/Informed

+Instructions for NDE Inspection

 Our metallurgical assessment services can help prevent the loss of critical components by directing maintenance efforts.
 We can also provide guidance to non-destructive inspection teams to direct them towards more damaged areas or pare down the work scope to avoid unnecessary inspections.
-Often, we partner with an NDE vendor in order to perform a more cohesive, cooperative inspection.
+Often, we partner with a specialized NDE rotor inspector to perform a more cohesive, cooperative inspection.